Paranormal Activity: Next of Kin: Plot

-Chris and Dale hitch a ride into town with the mailman to get a new car battery, and are informed by the mailman that the people at Beiler Farm are not Amish.
-Using the internet, the two discover that Beiler Farm is a community of demon worshippers.
-According to myth, the Norwegian village of Beskytter suffered a massacre believed to be caused by Asmodeus.
+Chris and Dale hitch a ride into town for their car battery and are informed by the mailman that the people at Beiler Farm are not Amish.
+They research the demon Asmodeus: According to myth, the Norwegian village of Beskytter suffered a massacre believed to be caused by Asmodeus.
 They trapped the demon inside the body of a woman, and the demon continues to be passed from mother to daughter in the bloodline.
-Chris and Dale realize that Margot is next in line and this is why she was brought to the settlement.
+Margot is next in line and this is why she was brought to the settlement.

-When Chris and Dale return from their trip to the store, Margot has disappeared.
-While Dale leaves to install the battery, Chris enters the church to search for Margot.
-After encountering and killing Jacob, Chris finds Margot at the bottom of the pit and rescues her, but they are pursued by a skeletal creature as they flee the church.
-The creature kills Dale and pursues Margot and Chris in the barn, but Margot, realizing that the creature is Sarah possessed by Asmodeus, calls her by her name, which causes the creature to relent.
-Taking advantage of her mother's weakened state, Margot then pushes Sarah, sending her falling to her death onto a spiked row of farm tools.
+When Chris and Dale return, Margot has disappeared.
+While Dale leaves to install their car battery, Chris enters the church to search for Margot.
+After encountering and killing Jacob, Chris rescues Margot from the bottom of the pit, but they are pursued by a skeletal creature.
+The creature kills Dale and pursues Margot and Chris in the barn.
+Margot, realizing that the creature is Sarah possessed by Asmodeus, calls her by her name.
+Taking advantage of her mother's weakened state, she sends Sarah falling to her death onto a spiked row of farm tools.

-With the death of Sarah, Asmodeus wreaks havoc in Beiler Farm, with the residents killing each other and the livestock and the homes burning.
-Margot and Chris retrieve the car keys from Dale's body and flee the farm.
-Later, police officers arrive on the scene and are attracted to a child's crying in the barn.
-Upon investigating, they realize the noises are caused by the demonically-possessed Samuel.
-Using his demonic possession, Samuel forces the police officers to die by suicide before driving away in a police cruiser, presumably going after Margot and Chris.
+Following Sarah's death, Asmodeus descends upon Beiler Farm, causing chaos as residents turn on one another, and both livestock and homes go up in flames.
+Margot and Chris escape in their car.
+Eventually, police officers arrive, only to confront a demonically possessed Samuel mimicking a baby's cry.
+Samuel compels the officers to take their own lives before he drives away in a police cruiser.